Reviewed By

 What happens if I lose my mesothelioma lawsuit appeal?

-If you lose an appeal, this means an appeals judge agrees with the original judgment on the case.
-There will be no verdict reversal and the losing party will not be penalized.
-However, you can file an appeal with a higher court.
-The highest and last court you can file an appeal to is the U.S. Supreme Court.
+If you lose your mesothelioma lawsuit appeal, this means an appeals judge agrees with the original judgment on the case.
+There will be no verdict reversal, and the losing party will not be penalized.
+However, they can file an appeal with a higher court.
+The highest and last court someone can file an appeal of an asbestos verdict is the U.S. Supreme Court.

-What are common reasons for a mesothelioma lawsuit appeal?
+What are the common reasons for a successful mesothelioma lawsuit appeal?

-The most common reason for a mesothelioma verdict appeal is legal error significant or harmful enough that the error could have changed the verdict.
-Sometimes, judges or attorneys can make errors in a case, which can lead to a questionable or an improper verdict.
-Another reason for an appeal is juror misconduct that may have affected the outcome of the case.
+The most common reason for a successful mesothelioma verdict appeal is a legal error significant or harmful enough that the error could have changed the verdict.
+Sometimes, judges or attorneys can make errors in a case, which can lead to a questionable or improper verdict.
+Another reason for a successful appeal is juror misconduct which may have affected the outcome of the case.

 How long does it take for a mesothelioma lawsuit appeal to be decided?